Mesothelioma Cell Types

 Work with our team to:

-1. Find top mesothelioma doctors and hospitals near you
+• Find top mesothelioma doctors and hospitals near you

-2. Learn which treatments will work best for your cell type
+• Learn which treatments will work best for your cell type

-3. Pursue financial compensation to cover expenses
+• Pursue financial compensation to cover expenses

-Don’t wait: Call (877) 446-5767 or connect with us to speak with a mesothelioma nurse now.
+Don’t wait: Call (877) 446-5767 or connect with our mesothelioma nurses now to get started.

-Mesothelioma Cell Types FAQs
+Mesothelioma Histology & Cell Types FAQs

-There are three types of mesothelioma cancer cells: epithelioid, sarcomatoid, and biphasic.
 Epithelioid cells are oval or cube-shaped.
 They’re the most common and easiest to treat.

-Sarcomatoid cells are shaped like spindles and are very hard to treat.
-This type is the least common.
 Biphasic mesothelioma tumors contain both of the other types.
 If more epithelial cells are present, they may be more responsive to treatments.

 The mesothelium, which is the body’s internal lining, is made up of epithelial cells.
 These cells can mutate into different mesothelioma cell types 10-50 years after asbestos exposure.